Ecommerce Credit Card Processing Web Header

 Integrate your system with your website

-Once your system is online, you need to make sure that it integrates seamlessly with your eCommerce platform for smooth payment processing.
+Once your system is online, you need to make sure that it integrates seamlessly with your ecommerce platform for smooth payment processing.
 Most payment processors offer pre-built integrations with popular platforms and business management tools for an easy set-up.

 Perform a test transaction using your system